ThatIanMcShane/attack-eval-scoring/README.md

 This script counts each occurance of an enrichement or telemetry detection only, no modifiers, for all vendor data in /data.

 ## no_delay.py
-This script counts each occurance of an enrichement or telemetry detection only, no modifiers, for all vendor data in /data.
+This script omits all detection with a delayed modifier, for all vendor data in /data.

 ## real_time.py
 This script displays Forresters count of "Real Time Alerts" for all vendor data in /data..